 Hepatitis A virus does not cause chronic hepatitis.

-Alcoholic hepatitis (a combination of fatty liver, diffuse liver inflammation, and liver necrosis) results from excess consumption.
+Alcohol-related liver disease (a combination of fatty liver, diffuse liver inflammation, and liver necrosis) results from excess alcohol consumption.

 An association with histocompatibility haplotypes common in autoimmune disorders (eg, HLA-B1, HLA-B8, HLA-DR3, HLA-DR4)

-A predominance of T lymphocytes and plasma cells in liver histologic lesions
+A predominance of T cells and plasma cells in histologic liver lesions

 Complex in vitro defects in cellular immunity and immunoregulatory functions

-An association with other autoimmune disorders (eg, RA, autoimmune hemolytic anemia, proliferative glomerulonephritis)
+An association with other autoimmune disorders (eg, rheumatoid arthritis, autoimmune hemolytic anemia, proliferative glomerulonephritis)

 A response to therapy with corticosteroids or immunosuppressants

-Sometimes chronic hepatitis has features of both autoimmune hepatitis and another chronic liver disorder (eg, primary biliary cholangitis [formerly, primary biliary cirrhosis]).
+Sometimes chronic hepatitis has features of both autoimmune hepatitis and another immune-mediated chronic liver disorder (eg, primary biliary cholangitis, primary sclerosing cholangitis).
 These conditions are called overlap syndromes.

-Many drugs, including isoniazid, methyldopa, nitrofurantoin, and, rarely acetaminophen, can cause chronic hepatitis.
-The mechanism varies with the drug and may involve altered immune responses, cytotoxic intermediate metabolites, or genetically determined metabolic defects.
+Many drugs, including isoniazid, methotrexate, methyldopa, nitrofurantoin, tamoxifen, amiodarone, and rarely acetaminophen, can cause chronic hepatitis.
+The mechanism varies with the drug and may involve altered immune responses, development of steatohepatitis, cytotoxic intermediate metabolites, or genetically determined metabolic defects.

 Cases of chronic hepatitis were once classified histologically as chronic persistent, chronic lobular, or chronic active hepatitis.
-A more useful recent classification system specifies the following:
+Current classification specifies the following:

 Clinical features of chronic hepatitis vary widely.
 About one third of cases develop after acute hepatitis, but most develop insidiously de novo.

-Many patients are asymptomatic, especially in chronic HCV infection.
+Many patients are asymptomatic, regardless of the etiology.
 However, malaise, anorexia, and fatigue are common, sometimes with low-grade fever and nonspecific upper abdominal discomfort.
 Jaundice is usually absent.

 A few patients with chronic hepatitis develop manifestations of cholestasis (eg, jaundice, pruritus, pale stools, steatorrhea).